nerc-project/rclone-web-on-openshift/standalone/README.md

-# Rclone for deployment on OpenShift
+# Rclone for deployment on NERC OpenShift